 - Combinations are endless - this integral connectivity amongst devices allows to set various modes, options and relations in between and customize it non-stop;

-- One remote control, not tens of them - this is one enormous benefit for all mobile apps included one for smart home control - I have access and control over my house while being on the go.
+- One remote control, not tens of them - this is an enormous benefit for all mobile apps included the one for smart home control - you got access and control over your house while being on the go.
 Car, boat, airplane, even remote island - enjoy!

-Mobile app which aims at controlling a range of other devices and applications might have a lot of very diverse features.
+The mobile app that aims at controlling a range of other devices and applications might have a variety of features.
 But there are a couple of crucial ones, which build a skeleton of an entire engine:

 - Remote access to all integrated gadgets - this is basically a feature, which makes all application.
-I can operate any device from within my smartphone - switch off a lamp or close the garage doors in a matter of clicks.
+You can operate any device from within your smartphone - switch off a lamp or close the garage doors in a matter of clicks.
 Similar access to computers feature, but for corporate docs turnover, was successfully implemented by our team in a SkimDoc application:

 - the wide net of settings/configurations/modes - just like any other personal profile, this one needs, even more, customization opportunities for tuning all possible options for personal convenience.
-For our clients we develop one-of-a-kind settings logics, implement and test it narrowly for the sake of an absolute customer satisfaction:
+For our clients we develop one-of-a-kind settings logics, implement and test it narrowly for the sake of absolute customer satisfaction;

 - connectivity within all devices - any custom configuration won’t be possible if devices are not talking to each other.
-If you want your morning coffee right from the bed, then make sure your smart mattress will send notification to a coffee machine when you’re up;
+If you want your morning coffee right off the bat, make sure your smart mattress will send a notification to a coffee machine once you’re up;

-- push notifications - yes, of course, how will you know that TV is left on after you leave other than receiving a notice.
-This is also a major tool for mobile marketing strategy, which will keep your consumers updated with some add-on products or services you want to up-sale.
+- push notifications - yes, of course, how will you know that TV is left turned on after you left home other than receiving a notification.
+This is also a major tool for mobile marketing strategy, that will keep your consumers updated with some add-on products or services you want to up-sale.

-Once you know what functionality to expect from your application, you can get a prototype and smart home app development cost for your particular idea - that’s a very convenient way to visualize the whole system and calculate cost and profits for future.
+Once you know what functionality to expect from your application, you can get a prototype and the cost of your smart home app development - that’s a very convenient way to visualize the whole system and calculate the overall cost and profits for the future.

-To nail down the whole idea of the article let me just say it out loud - to invade a worldwide market instead of a separate niche our essential recommendation would be - to go simple!
+To nail down the whole idea of the post, let me just say it out loud: when hitting a worldwide market - go simple!
 And no need to worry about terms “smart” and “simple” to go a bit apart in their basic definitions.

-What we suggest is to simplify usage of all these smart goodies as much as possible and people will end up loving how little it takes them to use latest technologies.
+What we suggest is simplify usage of all these smart goodies as you can and people will end up loving how little it takes them to use the latest technologies with your help.
 And that’s what you want after all, right?